alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-calling-people-to-allah-with-wisdom.md

 locale: en
 lang: en
 category: [fatwas,dawah]
-excerpt: "You have to call to Allah with wisdom, good admonition and arguing with people in the best manner.
+summary: "You have to call to Allah with wisdom, good admonition and arguing with people in the best manner.
 You should follow the command of Allah in His Saying."
 ---

 ### Question: